-MPO - Metropolitan Planning Organization: The forum for cooperative transportation decision-making; required for urbanized areas with populations over 50,000.
-The entity is designated by federal law with lead responsibility for developing transportation plans and programs for the urbanized areas.
+MPO - Metropolitan Planning Organization: The forum for cooperative transportation decision-making; required for areas with populations over 50,000.
+It is designated by federal law with lead responsibility for developing transportation plans and programs for urbanized areas.

 MPO Activities - Plans, programs and projects related to the MPO process.